karafka/rdkafka-ruby/README.md

 DEBUG_CONSUMER=true bundle exec rspec
 ```

-After running the tests you can bring the cluster down to start with a
+After running the tests, you can bring the cluster down to start with a
 clean slate:

 ```